Section 1. The name of this

 a.)
 Any member of the association in arrears in the payment of

-dues and/or assessments in excess of three (3) months shall be deemed a
+dues and/or assessments in excess of three (3) months shall be

 b.)
-A member who is not in good standing, in order to attain good
+A member who is not in good standing, in order to attain

-standing, shall pay current dues and/or assessments.
+good standing, shall pay current dues and/or assessments.

 c.)
 Upon attaining good standing the member shall regain

 all privileges he would have accumulated had he remained a member in